chroma-core/chroma/docs/CIP_4_In_Nin_Metadata_Filters.md

 InclusionExclusionOperator = Union[Literal["$in"], Literal["$nin"]]
 ```

-Additionally we suggest that those operators are added to `OperatorExpression` for seamless integration with
+Additionally, we suggest that those operators are added to `OperatorExpression` for seamless integration with
 existing `Where` semantics:

 ```python